 Objective: Gravity concentration.
-Jigging, flowing film devices, concentration equipments that are widely used in the mineral industries.
+Jigging, flowing film devices, concentration tables.
+Application of gravity methods to concentration.
+Flowsheet design.

+The course covers the standard physical mineral processing methods and equipments that are widely used in the mineral industries.
 Students are introduced to theories, principles, mechanism and the performance of the processes.
 The methods covered are gravity concentration using gravity concentrator such as panning, palong, jig, spiral, shaking table, Mozley table, heavy medium separation, wet and dry magnetic separation, high-tension separation and froth flotation.
 Students are also introduced to material balancing such as process performance and efficiency concepts which include basic calculations of grade, recovery, enrichment ratio and concentration ratio.
 Designing of flow sheet using real plant examples with the awareness of its impact on environment and sustainability of natural resources are also covered.